His Mythical Woman

 Photo by Jairo Alzate on Unsplash

 Author's note: Thank you so much for reading my draft!
-This story is posted under the "fiction" genre because I wanted the freedom to add this to a postcard series—snapshots of human connection in unexpected moments and places—while editing details for people's privacy and dramatizing certain elements.
+This story is posted under the "fiction" genre so I might edit details for privacy and to dramatize certain elements, though I maintain the human connections.
+This is part of my Postcards Series—snapshots of human connection in unexpected moments and places.

 A postcard series is so interesting.
 Loved this glimpse.
 The emotions were picturesque, I could feel her sorrow.